Table of Contents

-The kitchen is generally one of the busiest rooms in the house.
-Sometimes it can be hard to keep it clean with so many people throughout the day but this kitchen deep-cleaning checklist may help you to keep on top of it with minimal effort.
+My kitchen is generally one of the busiest rooms in the house, but sometimes it can be hard to keep it clean with so many people in and out throughout the day, hopefully, this kitchen deep-cleaning checklist may help you to keep on top of it with minimal effort.

 * Cabinets – At least weekly, wipe down the cabinets on the outside and the inside before putting your dishes away.
-Replace any shelf liner paper at least yearly.
-If you use the right type for what’s inside, it’ll last longer.
+Replace any shelf liner paper at least yearly, if not sooner.
+‘If you use the right type for what’s inside then it’ll last longer’.
 For example, cedar liner where you keep spices, felt for silver, rubber for slippery glass dishes, and cork where you put fragile glassware due to its softness and ability to resist mold.

-Wipe sticky bottles, and check any fruit and vegetable trays for any spoiled or moldy produce.
-Wipe down the door and handle with an antibacterial spray.
+Wipe sticky bottles, and check any fruit and vegetable trays for any spoiled or moldy produce, dispose of if necessary.
+Wipe down the door and handles with an antibacterial spray and cloth.

 * Oven – If ever there is a spill then wipe it.
-Monthly or as often your manufacturer suggests, clean the oven completely according to their directions and use the recommended cleaning solutions.
+Monthly or as often as your manufacturer suggests, clean the oven completely according to their directions and use their recommended cleaning solutions.
 If you have a self-cleaning oven, you can use it to clean your iron skillets too by placing them upside down on one of the racks.

 * Light Fixtures – Monthly, the same time you change your air conditioner filter and put bleach in your air conditioner drain (only when recommended by the manufacturer), take the time to dust the outside of any light fixtures you have in your kitchen.
 A great way to do it is to wear dusting gloves.
 That way you can simply wipe them down with both hands.

 * Floor – The kitchen is one of the busiest rooms in the house, so you probably need to sweep it daily each time you clean the counters after cooking.
 You may also need to mop up spills as they occur to prevent slips and trips.

 It’s not hard to keep your bathrooms clean, even easier if you put it on a cleaning roster so that other family members can chip in.
-Your bathroom will be company-ready most of the time if you follow our checklist and the tips.
+Your bathroom will be company-ready most of the time if you follow our checklist and tips.

 * Sinks, Faucets, and Countertops – These ought to be cleaned daily due to the use of toothpaste and other products such as hairspray.
 Only use manufacturer-approved cleaning supplies so you don’t damage the ceramic, resin, etc. Realistically it should only need a quick wipe with a damp cloth if done daily!

 * Drains – Clean at least monthly.
 Depending on what type of septic system you have, you’ll need to use the right method.
-But, when appropriate you’ll want to rid drains of hair and other junk, either using a snake or something similar.
+But, when appropriate you’ll want to rid drains of hair and other junk, either using a drain snake or something similar.
 You can also use a solution of baking soda and vinegar to help clean drains and make them run clearly.

 * Shower Doors – If you have glass shower doors, they can seem hard to keep clean.
 Hard water deposits can turn the doors yellow and cloudy.
 But, if you make it a habit to dry the doors down after every shower, you can avoid that problem altogether.
 Otherwise, use a product designed for cleaning glass doors and a squeegee monthly.